Keith Ward in his great book Marketing Finance addressees success factors in managing at the marketing finance interface.

 Ward starts by noting that historical analysis can’t change the past.
-Okay, that is pretty obvious, but the implication that historical analysis is mostly only useful if it “can be applied to make the future better” (Ward, 2004, page 293) seems often to be lost on analysts.
-Sometimes the reader looks at an analysis and admires it as a thing of beauty but one isn’t sure what happens next.
+Okay, that is pretty obvious.
+The implication is important, however.
+Historical analysis is mostly only useful if it “can be applied to make the future better” (Ward, 2004, page 293).
+This point seems often to be lost on many analysts.
+One can look at an analysis and admire it as a thing of beauty.
+Still one isn’t sure what happens next.

 Read: Keith Ward (2004) Marketing Finance: Turning Marketing Strategies Into Shareholder Value, Elsevier